Callum Howe: Harrogate Town

 On 25 May 2018, Howe was sold on to National League newcomers Harrogate Town for a "small fee".
-He scored nine goals from 48 appearances during the 2018–19 season, helping Simon Weaver's Town to reach the play-offs, were they were beaten 3–1 at AFC Fylde at the quarter-final stage.
+He scored nine goals from 48 appearances during the 2018–19 season, helping Simon Weaver's Town to reach the play-offs, where they were beaten 3–1 at AFC Fylde at the quarter-final stage.
 He was named as Harrogate's Players' Player of the Season.

 Solihull Moors

 On 27 July 2019, Howe signed a three-year contract with National League side Solihull Moors after moving for an undisclosed fee that was reported to be a Harrogate club record.
 He scored six goals in 45 appearances in the 2019–20 season, which was permanently suspended on 26 March due to the COVID-19 pandemic in England, with Moors in eighth-place.
 He was named on the National League Team of the Year, along with centre-back partner Alex Gudger.
 A knee injury restricted him to just five appearances in the 2020–21 campaign.
 He was given a two-year contract extension by manager Neal Ardley after returning to full fitness from hip surgery.
 He played 32 league games in the 2021–22 season and went on to score in the 3–1 play-off semi-final victory over Chesterfield at Damson Park.
 He played at the London Stadium in the play-off final, which ended in a 2–1 defeat to Grimsby Town after extra time.
+He was appointed as club captain following the departure of Kyle Storer in January 2023.
+He scored three goals in 36 games in the 2022–23 season.

+York City

+On 7 July 2023, Howe was signed by National League side York City for an undisclosed fee.
+He was named in the National League Team of the Week for his performance in a 0–0 draw with Kidderminster Harriers on 9 March.
+He played 42 of York's 46 league games in the 2023–24 campaign.
+He captained York to four successive wins, which took the "Minstermen" to the top of the table by mid-September 2024.

+He was named in the Non-League Paper Team of the Day for his performance in a 0–0 draw away at Aldershot Town on 21 September 2025.
+On 1 December, he was named in the Team of the Day and the Team of the Week after scoring in a 3–0 win over Southend United.
+In the return fixture with Aldershot Town, he scored and provided an assist in a 7–2 victory.
+He started every league game of the 2024–25 season.
+York qualified for the play-off semi-finals, where they were beaten by Oldham Athletic.
+He was named on the National League Team of the Year for the second time, alongside teammates Harrison Male and Ollie Pearce.